 Take a carriage ride in our traditional Irish tub trap, made by Noble Bros., Coach & Motor Works, Clones, Co.
-Monaghan, and you will be following in the footsteps of John Wayne and Maureen O’Hara in the famous Irish film, The Quiet Man on their epic journey to town in a tub trap
+Monaghan, in the early 1900’s and you will be following in the footsteps of John Wayne and Maureen O’Hara in the famous Irish film, The Quiet Man on their epic journey to town in a tub trap

 A tub trap is also known as a governess cart, so named because the governess could drive the horse while sitting with her charges in a safe enclosed space.
 However, such a trap must be put to a very quiet horse (such as Beauty) because the driver must open the back door to get out and go to the horse’s head in case of emergency.